The tracking script

 data-bearing-ctaOn a button/link → use this text as the CTA label instead of its content.

 A visitor can opt out of tracking entirely by setting localStorage.bearing_ignore = "true" in their own browser.
+Site owners can exclude their own devices with one click from Settings → Exclude your own visits, or by visiting any page with ?bearing_ignore=true (and ?bearing_ignore=false to undo).

 Privacy